BurdetteLamar/minitest_log/README.md

 An indentation value of ```-1``` puts the entire log on one line, with no whitespace at all.
 This format is best for logs that will be parsed in post-processing.

-Note that most XML browsers will ignore the indentation altogether.
+Note that many applications that display XML will ignore the indentation altogether, so in general it matters only when the raw XML is read (by a person) or parsed.

 ```xml_indentation.rb```:
 ```ruby